jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`how to place values in strings<telephone>`
 * :ref:`how to make a person say hi with f-strings<how to make a person with f-strings>`
 * :ref:`how to separate tests from solutions<separate and equal functions>`
+* :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`how to make a person with a class<how to make a person with a class>`
 * :ref:`that everything in Python is an object<everything is an object>`

-:ref:`Would you like to test another way to write tests?<another way to write tests>`
+:ref:`Would you like to test AttributeError with classes?<AttributeError with classes>`

 ----